Organise an event

 - Fees and charges will apply

 You will need to complete an application form and return it to us along with a comprehensive risk assessment for the event.
-Once your event and its location have been approved, you will need to obtain and show proof of public liability insurance.
+Once your event and its location has been approved, you will need to obtain and show proof of public liability insurance.

 You may find the following helpful when submitting your application and organising your event: